diffblue/cbmc/doc/architectural/goto-program-transformations.md

 \subsection properties-transform Label Properties

-This transformation adds information to assert instructions.
-This includes
+This transformation adds newly generated unique property identifiers to assert instructions.
+The property identifiers are stored in the location data structure associated with each instruction.
-- Adding source locations to asserts where they are missing
-- Populating the locations's property ID

 The implementation of this pass is called via \ref label_properties(goto_modelt &)